 These words foreshadow Jesus’ commission to His followers in Acts 1:8 — “You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 The prophet Isaiah speaks God’s widespread invitation, “Let all the world look to me for salvation.”
 The offer of salvation from the Lord is to all the world, not just to a select group.

-Let’s start with the end of verse 16: anyone who refuses to believe in the Savior Jesus Christ will be condemned.
+Let’s start with the end of verse 16: anyone who refuses to believe in the Lord and Savior Jesus Christ will be condemned.
 That is their eternally fatal choice, and it reflects God’s allowing men and women of their own free will to choose between salvation and damnation to hell.

 On the positive side, to whom did Jesus command them to preach the Good News?
 “To everyone”!
 And in response, “anyone who believes and is baptized will be saved.”
 Anyone!
 Once again, there is no selectivity, no predetermined exclusions.
 In sum, Jesus told believers to go and preach to everyone, and anyone among them who responds with repentance and faith in Jesus Christ (Acts 20:21) will be saved.
 Mark's account of Christ’s Great Commission makes it abundantly clear that He wants everyone to hear the Gospel and be saved.
 Some will reject Him, but that does not contradict His universal offer of salvation to anyone who will receive Him.